ankith0073/Behavioral-cloning/writeup_template.md

 The model was kept as standard without any changes but the more emphasis was given on the training data and data augmentation to make the car drive autonomously

 ####2.
 Attempts to reduce overfitting in the model

+Dropouts layers were added after last convolutional layer and before the last fully connected layer to avoid overfitting(line 232 and 237 of model.py).

 The car was driven in the simulator multiple times and this data was used to train the model and the dataset provided from udacity was used to validate the model.
 The validation and training accuracy was observed to be similar referring the model was not overfitting the data